Georgia Gold Rusher: Announcement and Construction

 Six Flags Over Georgia commenced demolition of the remaining Splashwater Falls concrete pool in June 2023; the former Hopkins Rides Shoot the chute had operated at the park from 1986 to 2018.
 Leading up to the announcement, park social media cryptically referred to actions such as "launch" and "spinning".
 A faux cargo box was placed in the park, featuring stamps from five different countries; they were eventually determined to be locations of Intamin's offices.

 On August 19, 2023, the park announced a new unnamed roller coaster for the 2024 season, the first-of-its-kind type of coaster to their park.
 A naming contest was held; more than 2,500 suggestions were submitted and later narrowed down to three, with Georgia Surfer emerging as the winner in February 2024.

 On August 12, 2024, Six Flags Over Georgia announced on their social media that the roller coaster had been postponed until 2025.
 The park blamed the delay on supply chain issues and challenges associated with developing the prototype, but assured that it would be ready for their seasonal opening in 2025.

 In January 2025, the park announced a rename of the roller coaster.
 The ride opened on March 15, 2025.

+In July 2026, Six Flags announced that the coaster would be closed for the remainder of the 2026 season in order for Intamin to make enhancements to the train.
+The ride is set to reopen in the 2027 season.